Tension Myositis Syndrome (TMS): The Sarno Diagnosis Explained

 Modern science has validated all three.

 What he called tension myositis syndrome, the field now calls neuroplastic pain.
 What he called "think psychological," modern approaches turn into structured daily practice.
-What he observed in 10,000 patients has been confirmed in randomized controlled trials published in JAMA.
+What he observed in 10,000 patients has been confirmed in randomized controlled trials published in JAMA Psychiatry, JAMA Network Open, and PAIN.

-If you're new to this, start with the evidence for neuroplastic pain and see if the patterns match.
-Or explore the full painapp.health resource library.
-Take the free assessment.
+If you're new to this, start with the evidence for neuroplastic pain and see if the patterns match your experience.
+Take the free assessment to find out whether your pain fits the profile.

-If you've known about TMS for years and you're still hurting, you're not alone and you're not failing.
-The gap between understanding and recovery is bridged by daily practice, not more reading.
+If you've known about TMS for years and you're wondering why you're still hurting, you're not alone and you're not failing.
+The gap between understanding and recovery is real, documented, and bridgeable.
+It's bridged by experiential practice, not more reading.

-Recovered patients say Sarno "gave them their life back."
-Running marathons.
-Hiking the Grand Teton.
+Recovered patients share a phrase.
+They say Sarno "gave them their life back."
+The ThankYouDrSarno.org archive is full of these stories.
+Running marathons and Ironman triathlons.
+Hiking the Grand Teton and the Rockies.
+Cycling thousands of miles.
+Lifting weights.
 Returning to physically demanding jobs.
-Every story starts the same way: years of suffering, a book or a conversation, and a shift that changed everything.
+And every story starts the same way: years of suffering, a book or a conversation, and a shift in understanding that changed everything.

 Ready to put Sarno's insight into daily practice?